nghia-vo/sarepy/doc/source/toc/section1.rst

   varied by rotating an X-ray attenuator. (b) Intercepts of the fitting results.
   (c) Slopes of the fitting results.

-The retrieved response maps are useful to characterize the detector system and can be used to correct the irregular response of large size detectors where the response of each pixel is quite independent.
+Retrieved response maps are useful to characterize a detector system and can be used to correct the irregular response of large size detectors where the response of each pixel is quite independent.
 However, in synchrotron-based microtomography systems, where scintillators are mainly unstructured types to achieve high